dagraham/etm-tk/etmTk/help/PREFERENCES.md

 Up and down arrow keys change the selection and either *Tab* or *Return* inserts the selection.

-To edit the auto_completions file, press *Shift-Control-C* in the main window or from the main menu under *File/Open*.
+To edit the auto_completions file, press *Shift-C* in the main window or from the main menu under *File/Open*.

 ### shared_completions